 |IFRS Standards are required or permitted for listings by foreign companies||No stock exchange.|

 |The IFRS for SMEs Standard is required or permitted||No.|

 |The IFRS for SMEs Standard is under consideration||No.|

-As one of two Special Administrative Regions of China (the other being Hong Kong), Macao SAR has its own legal system, including its own legal framework for developing accounting standards.
+As one of two Special Administrative Regions of China (the other being Hong Kong), Macao has its own legal system, including its own legal framework for developing accounting standards.